-In today's day and age it is difficult to imagine life without toilet paper and if you are like most people you probably take this for granted.
-In the early days, whatever means possible would have been used, from leaves to sticks and rocks —ouch!
+In today's day and age it is difficult to imagine life without toilet paper or cleaning toilet materials and if you are like most people you probably take this for granted.
+In the early days, whatever means possible would have been used, from leaves to sticks, that would hurt, and rocks —ouch!

 Next Blog > Common Causes of a Leaking Toilet